DonQuixoteI/Firefox-UserGuide/doc/policies.md

 Preferences Affected:
 `extensions.update.enabled`

+## GPO and policies.json

+GPO always overrides settings in `policies.json`.
+GPO applies settings to all Firefox installations. `policies.json` applies settings to a specific Firefox installation.

 ## View Policies

 If policies were applied you will see at the top of Firefox Preferencies the information link "_Your browser is being managed by your organization_", just click on the link.
 Or, type `about:policies` in the address bar.